swingerman/ha-dual-smart-thermostat/README.md

 The `dual_smart_thermostat` has two tolerance variables: `cold_tolerance` and `hot_tolerance`.
 These variables are used to prevent the heater or cooler from switching on and off too frequently.
 For example, if the target temperature is 25 and the tolerance is 0.5 the heater will start when the sensor equals or goes below 24.5.
 The heater will stop when the sensor equals or goes above 25.5.
 This prevents the heater from switching on and off too frequently when the temperature is close to the target temperature.

-If the thermosat is set to heat_cool mode the tolerance will work in the same way for both the heater and the cooler.
+If the thermostat is set to heat_cool mode the tolerance will work in the same way for both the heater and the cooler.

 ```yaml
 climate: